mayflower/http-tracer/README.md

 header sent to the actual server is changed to identity.
 If you want to log and proxy the HTTP status message, you'll have to use node 11.

-**IMPORTANT** The request headers shown are those actually sent to the handling server.
+**IMPORTANT:** The request headers shown are those actually sent to the handling server.